bayganik/mmGame-Engine-Raylib-ECS/README.md

-Simple Game Engine using Raylib as the core, Entitas lite as the ECS engine.
+A Game Engine using Raylib as the core, Entitas lite as the ECS engine.
 The combination works !!

 The engine and a sample Menu + few other scenes with sprites, animated sprites, compound sprites + simple card game,